 Using Ghee is highly recommended for this recipe and hence this dish also known as Ghee Pongal in restaurants.

 Adding vegetables like carrots, peas & green beans is always a great option, but it is best enjoyed as it is with accompaniments.

 WHAT IS PONGAL FESTIVAL?

 Spending my childhood in Mumbai, the festival of Pongal was merely a name that I had heard from Amma.
-She would prepare Ven Pongal and Sakkarai Pongal on this occasion.
+She made Ven Pongal and Sakkarai Pongal on this occasion.
 And the day after Pongal celebrations is Kannu Pongal.
 I remember, Amma would wake me up early in the morning to follow a ritual of Kannu Pidi and have a shower immediately after this.
 No food was actually allowed to be had in between this.
 Subbu’s Kitchen has a beautiful post elaborating this tradition.

 Well time flew, And we moved to the city of Chennai after a few years.
 This festival Pongal had a whole new dimension.
 PONGAL is a 4 days longwith all the pompous.
 This festival is celebrated on the 14th of January every year, dedicated to the Sun God.

-Makar Sankranti festival is also celebrated on the same day as Pongal, across various parts of India.
+Makar Sankranti festival is celebrated on the same day as Pongal, across various parts of India.

 As years passed by, Khara Pongal is a regular affair for brunch at home.
 It is paired along with White Coconut Chutney and Sambar.
 Vegetable Gotsu also makes it an exciting combination for Pongal.
 For variation, you could try with some Red Bell Pepper Chutney, Coconut Curryleaves Chutney , Onion Tomato Mint Chutney

 With a lot of Trial and Errors, here’s my perfect recipe to Amma’s Ven Pongal Recipe.